Hidden Windows 11 24H2 Features

 Productive use cases

-Imagine programming: one desktop has your IDE and technical documentation, another a virtual machine or design tools.
-Switch between them quickly without losing focus.
-Or separate a full-screen video call from your notes and reports on different desktops.
 This desktop organization helps compartmentalize tasks and reduce window clutter.
-Microsoft's idea is that each desktop hosts distinct applications separating your professional and personal environments, bringing order and focus.
-In short, virtual desktops are an ideal Windows 11 trick for organized multitasking and better concentration.
+Microsoft's idea is that each desktop hosts distinct applications, separating professional and personal environments, bringing order and focus.
+Virtual desktops are an ideal Windows 11 trick for organized multitasking and better concentration.

 3. Clipboard History: Multiple Copy and Paste